 Thaddeus Metz is Head of the Department of Philosophy at the University of Johannesburg in South Africa.
 He grew up in Iowa and received his Ph.D. from Cornell University in 1997.
 After teaching at the University of Missouri-St. Louis for a number of years, he relocated to South Africa in 2004.
 He is probably the most prolific and thoughtful scholar working today on an analytic approach to the meaning of life, publishing more than a dozen articles on the subject including the entry on the meaning of life in the Stanford Encyclopedia of Philosophy.

 Metz most recent and summative statement on the topic is found in his 2010 essay: “The good, the true, and the beautiful: toward a unified account of great meaning in life.”
 Of the good, true, and beautiful, Metz begins by asserting: “I aim to make headway on the grand Enlightenment project of ascertaining what, if anything, they have in common.”[i]
 Metz asks if there is some single property which makes the moral, the intellectual, and the aesthetic worth admiring or striving for.
-Put as a question: is there something that the lives of a Gandhi, Darwin, or Beethoven might share that are admirable and worthwhile and which thereby confer great meaning to their lives?
+Put as a question: is there something that the lives of a Gandhi, Darwin, or Beethoven might share that is admirable and worthwhile and which thereby confer great meaning to their lives?

 In his search for “a unification of moral achievement, intellectual reflection, and aesthetic creation,”[ii] Metz does not explore that a god’s purposes unify the triad, or that the long-term consequences of the triad give meaning to life for a simple reason—we are more justified in thinking that one of the triad gives life meaning than we are in thinking that a god exists or that moral, intellectual or aesthetic activity will have good long-term consequences.
 Given this disparity in our epistemic confidence, we should not hold that our triad is grounded in the gods or consequences.